esulaiman/Arabic-WikiReading-and-KaifLematha-datasets/README.md

 ## KaifLematha Dataset
 ![KaifLemath sample.](KaifLematha_sample.png)
 ### KaifLematha dataset collection
 Crowdsourcing was employed to collect non-factoid Arabic questions and answers.
 The crowdsourcing was performed in two phases: question–answer pair collection from the curated Wikipedia paragraphs, and the collection of additional answers by annotators for the development and test sets.
+Presented with an interface containing a paragraph, each annotator was asked (if possible) to construct two why questions and two how questions in their own words.

+To make the evaluation process more robust and to get an indication about human performance, we employed a new group of eight annotators in the second phase.
+These annotators were instructed to collect two additional answers to each question in the development and test sets.
+They were asked to read the question and the paragraph and highlight the shortest span containing the answer.